vieuxcolon/federated-learning-ehealth/FL_Horizontal_vs_Vertical.md

 ---

-# Relation to This Project
+# Relation to the fl-ehealth Project

-This repository focuses on experiments using:
+The fl-ehealth Project focuses on experiments using:

 ```
+1. fluke federated config/exp.yaml config/alg.yaml -> for Horizontal Federated Learning (HFL)
-fluke vertical
+2. fluke vertical config/exp.yaml config/alg.yaml -> for Vertical Federated Learning (VFL)
 ```
+1. to simulate **multiple hospitals collaboratively training a model where each hospital has different patients but holds the same set of medical features**.

-to simulate **multiple hospitals collaboratively training a model where each hospital holds different subsets of medical features**.
+2. to simulate **multiple hospitals collaboratively training a model where each hospital share the same patients but holds different subsets of medical features**.

 The pipeline tracks the following metrics: